HL7/fhircast-docs/input/pagecontent/3-6-3-DiagnosticReport-update.md

 #### Supported Update Request Methods

-Each `entry` in the `updates` Bundle resource contains one of the below `method` values in an entry's `request` attribute.
+Each `entry` in the `updates` Bundle resource contains a `method` in that entry's `request` attribute.
 The [Bundle profile](StructureDefinition-fhircast-content-update-bundle.html) specifies the allowed methods: PUT can be used to add a new resource or update an existing resource, DELETE removes an existing resource.

 #### Number of Entries in Transaction Bundle